DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-06-18-international-candidates.md

   }, {
     text: "Do you have a NARIC statement of comparability for your maths qualification?
 (No)",
     caption: "If no, we advise candidates to check with their provider if this is needed, and Get Into Teaching."
   }, {
+    text: "What grade is your maths qualification?",
+    caption: "When asking for a grade, we give the following options: ‘Not applicable’, ‘Unknown’ and ‘Other’.
+If ‘Other’ is selected, hint text gives example grade values."
+  }, {
     text: "When was your maths qualification awarded?",
     caption: "Same as for a UK qualification."